ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Even with some S\_e, the product collapses

 Theoretical grounding:
-- S\_t = technical/cognitive scaffolding (Vygotsky's competence-side ZPD)
+- S\_t = technical scaffolding (Vygotsky's competence-side ZPD)”
 - S\_e = affective/relational scaffolding (Winnicott's holding, Bion's container)

 ### The Bridge Analogy
 Imagine you need to build a bridge across a canyon.
 The width of the canyon is the Challenge Gap (\|D - C\|).
 It's the distance between what you can already do and what the task requires.
 The strength and length of your bridge materials is the Scaffolding (S).
-It's the support you have from your leader, your tools, or your own internal resources.
+It's the support you have from your leader or your tools.
 The formula S\_e \* S\_t / \|D - C\| now becomes a simple question: Is the bridge long and strong enough for the canyon?
 This creates three clear scenarios:
 1. The Ratio is Optimal (The ZPD)